-COLUMBUS, Ohio — Ohio's unemployment rate for August was unchanged from the previous month, according to state statistics released Friday.
+COLUMBUS, Ohio — Ohio's unemployment rate dropped in October to 5.3 percent, according to numbers released by the state Friday.

-The Ohio unemployment rate was still better than the national rate for August, which as 6.1 percent, down from 6.2 percent in July.
+The Ohio unemployment rate was slightly better than the national rate, which was 5.8 percent for October.

 Seasonally adjusted non-farm employment increased by 1,000 over the month, from a revised 5,306,300 in September to 5,307,300 in October, according to the latest business establishment survey conducted by the U.S. Department of Labor in cooperation with the Ohio jobs agency.

 The number of workers unemployed in Ohio in October was 305,000, down 14,000 from 319,000 in September.
 The number of unemployed has decreased by 119,000 in the last 12 months.
 The October unemployment rate in Ohio in October 2013 was 7.4 percent.

 The 5.6 percent unemployment rate in September was the lowest since May and June, when it was 5.5 percent.